-Notes to the Special Purpose Financial Statements for the year ended 30 June 2020
+Notes to the Special Purpose Financial Statements

 Note 1.
 Significant Accounting Policies

 A statement summarising the supplemental accounting policies adopted in the preparation of the Special Purpose Financial Statements (SPFS) for National Competition Policy (NCP) reporting purposes follows.

 These financial statements are SPFS prepared for use by Council and the Office of Local Government.
 For the purposes of these statements, the Council is a non-reporting not-for-profit entity.